$L(p,q)$-Labeling of Graphs with Interval Representations: Introduction

 Our main result is summarized in the following: \begin{theorem} Let $G$ be a graph.
 Then,

 \end{theorem}

 We divide the proof of Theorem~\ref{mainthm} into several steps by providing a detailed analysis of each graph class in the subsequent sections.
 Meantime, we recall that Ceroli and Posner~\cite{Cerioli} proved the Griggs and Yeh's conjecture for weakly chordal graphs by showing that $\lambda_{2,1}(G)\leq \Delta^2-\Delta+2$.
 Our main theorem refines this result by linearizing upper bounds in terms of $\Delta$ for interval $k$-graphs, interval, permutation and cointerval graphs, as these graphs are contained in weakly chordal graphs.
-Among these graphs, we provide first known linear upper bound on $\lambda_{2,1}$ for interval $k$-graphs and cointerval graphs.
+Among these graphs, we provide first known linear upper bounds on $\lambda_{2,1}$ for interval $k$-graphs and cointerval graphs.
 To be more specific, we show that $\lambda_{2,1}(G)\leq \max\{4\Delta-2, \Delta+3\mu-1\}$ when $G$ is an interval $k$-graph and $\lambda_{2,1}(G)\leq 3\Delta+\mu-1$ if $G$ is a cointerval graph.
 Observe that each of these upper bounds can not exceed $4\Delta-1$.
-On the other hand, in the case of permutation graphs, we improve the best known upper bound $\max\{4\Delta-2, \, 5\Delta-8\}$ of Paul et al.~\citep{Paul} to $4\Delta-1$.
+On the other hand, in the case of permutation graphs, we improve the best known upper bound $\max\{4\Delta-2, \, 5\Delta-8\}$ of Paul \textit{et al.}~\cite{Paul} to $4\Delta-1$.
 Note that $4\Delta-1\leq \max\{4\Delta-2, \, 5\Delta-8\}=5\Delta-8$ when $\Delta\geq 7$.

-In the general case, our main result improves the best known upper bounds on $\lambda_{p,q}$ for interval and circular arc graphs.
-We recall that Calamoneri et. al. \citep{Calamoneri-N} show that $\lambda_{p,q}(G)\leq \max\{p,2q\}\Delta$ when $G$ is an interval graph and $\lambda_{p,q}(G)\leq \max\{p,2q\}\Delta+p\omega$ when $G$ is a circular arc graph.
+In the general case, our main result improves the best known upper bound on $\lambda_{p,q}$ for interval graphs.
+We recall that Calamoneri \textit{et al.} \cite{Calamoneri-N} show that $\lambda_{p,q}(G) \leq \max\{p,2q\}\Delta$ when $G$ is an interval graph.
+We also provide an upper bound on $\lambda_{p,q}$ for circular-arc graphs by making use of our result for interval graphs.
 Furthermore, we point out that our main result provides first known upper bounds on the number $\lambda_{p,q}$ for interval $k$-graphs, permutation graphs and cointerval graphs.
 Finally, we obtain as a by-product tight upper bounds on the chromatic number of squares of graphs we consider.